5 min read

 "Thought Mesh" can sound too grand if it is not grounded.

-The useful version is simple: people and AI agents working around the same context, with clear roles, durable artifacts, and bounded follow-through.
+The useful version is simple: people and AI participants working around the same context, with clear roles, durable artifacts, and bounded follow-through.

 That pattern matters because most AI work today is still point-to-point.
 One person asks one model for one output.
 The output may be good, but it is not automatically part of the team's shared memory or operating rhythm.